Understanding Hash Collisions

 - Mitigation: Use salted hashes (e.g.,

-bcrypt,Argon2) to ensure uniqueness even with collisions.
+bcrypt,Argon2) to ensure uniqueness.

-Critical Note: Collisions in broken hash functions (e.g.,
+Critical Note: Avoid broken hash functions like

-MD5,SHA-1) are actively exploited in attacks.
+MD5andSHA-1.
 Always use modern alternatives.

 How to Prevent Hash Collision Exploits